danielparks/puppet-golang/README.md

 include golang
 ~~~

-You may wish to set the version with hiera (`golang::version: 1.10.4`), or in
+You may wish to set the version with hiera (`golang::version: 1.10.4`), or with
 a class declaration:

 ~~~ puppet